jetsonhacks/postFlashTX1/README.md

 >
 > -h | --help  This message
 >
+> Defaults to creating a 8GB Swapfile in the current directory
+>
-> Note that if you enable swap on boot, you should also automount the drive that you're using
+> Note: If you enable swap on boot, you should also automount the drive that you're using

 > =========

+### Uninstall Libre Office
+> uninstallLibreoffice.sh    --- Uninstalls the Libre Office suite